 Seville is a very safe city.
 Most people feel comfortable walking around at night.
 There is a very low crime rate, and most people don’t have problems.
 However, there is a concern for pick-pocketers.
 As long as you are aware of your surroundings and you don’t leave your belongings unattended, you shouldn’t have any problems here.

 Wherever possible, it is better to bring only essential items.
-The electrical power in Spain is 220 and it would be necessary to bring an adapter, and the plugs and wall sockets are also different.
+The electrical power in Spain is 220 and it would be necessary to bring an adapter if you come from the United States, for example.
+The plugs and sockets are round, as in the rest of Europe.

 All housing options include Wifi.
 There are also places in Seville with free Wi-Fi and you will be given information about this upon your arrival.

-If you do have a cell phone in your country it is very expensive to use it abroad as all the calls will be international.
-It is a requirement to buy a cell phone or a Spanish SIM Card once in Spain.
-We can advise you and help you find a shop in Seville.
+If you are from a country in the European Union it will be like being at home.
+If you are from a non-EU country it is very expensive to use your mobile abroad since all calls will be international.
+In the Study Abroad programs it is a requirement to buy a mobile phone or a Spanish SIM card once you are in Spain.

 When travelling, it’s incredibly useful to have some sort of external battery to charge your phone.
 Sometimes finding an outlet can be difficult, and you don’t want to be caught in a foreign place without a lifeline.